HomeInvertebratesBrittle Star

 Reproduction and Life Cycle

-Most brittle stars have separate sexes (gonochoric), though a few, like Ophiothrix synoecina, are protandric hermaphrodites that start as males but switch to females at some point in their lifecycle.
+Most brittle star species have separate sexes (gonochoric), though a few, like Ophiothrix synoecina, are protandric hermaphrodites that start as males but switch to females at some point in their lifecycle.

 Sexual